 In accordance with s.
-212.055(11), F.S., and Government Auditing Standards, <VENDOR> conducted a performance audit of the <NAME> County programs within the administrative unit(s) that will receive funds through the referendum approved by Resolution adopted by the <NAME> County Commission on <DATE> The performance audit included an examination of the issues identified below.
+212.055(11), F.S., and Government Auditing Standards, <CONTRACTOR> conducted a performance audit of the <NAME> County School District programs within the administrative unit(s) that will receive funds through the referendum approved by Resolution adopted by the <NAME> County School Board on <DATE>.
+These programs are <FILL IN>.
+For each program, the performance audit included an examination of the issue areas identified below.

-- The economy, efficiency, or effectiveness of the program. - The structure or design of the program to accomplish its goals and objectives. - Alternative methods of providing program services or products. - Goals, objectives, and performance measures used by the program to monitor and report program accomplishments. - The accuracy or adequacy of public documents, reports, and requests prepared by the county or which relate to the program. - Compliance of the program with appropriate policies, rules, and laws.
+- 1. The economy, efficiency, or effectiveness of the program. - 2.
+The structure or design of the program to accomplish its goals and objectives. - 3.
+Alternative methods of providing program services or products.

+- 4. Goals, objectives, and performance measures used by the program to monitor and report program accomplishments. - 5.
+The accuracy or adequacy of public documents, reports, and requests prepared by the school district which relate to the program. - 6.
+Compliance of the program with appropriate policies, rules, and laws.